 Notes: \ significant at 10%; \\ significant at 5%; \\\ significant at 1%.
 The dependent variable in column 1 is the decentralization z-score index, measured by plant manager's autonomy over hiring, investment, pricing, and product introduction.
 The dependent variables in columns 2-6 are the individual questions for autonomy over hiring, investment, pricing, and product introduction.
-The dependent variable in column 7 is a dummy taking value one if the firm appears to be in the 25th top percentile for all individual autonomy questions.
+The dependent variables in column 7 is a dummy taking value one if the firm appears to be in the 25th top percentile for all individual autonomy questions.
 The dependent variable in column 8 is the decentralization z-score index, measured by plant manager's autonomy over hiring, pricing, and product introduction.
 Estimation by OLS with robust standard errors in parentheses in all columns, except for column 4 which is estimated by Tobit, and column 7 estimated by Probit (marginal effects reported in both columns).
 Standard errors clustered by the firm's headquarter region of location (country of origin if the plant belongs to a foreign multinational).
-TRUST measures the percentage of individuals who agreed with the statement "most people can be trusted" in the firm's headquarter region of location (country of origin if the plant belongs to a foreign multinational).
-"Country of CHQ location controls" are the log of GDP per capita and population in the region of plant location" controls are the log of GDP per capita and population in the region where the plant is located.
+TRUST measures the percentage of individuals who agreed with the statement "most people can be trusted" in the firm's headquarter region of location (country of origin of plant location, "Region of plant location" controls are the log of GDP per capita and population in the region where the plant is located.
 "Industry dummies" are 3 digits SIC dummies.
-"Other controls" include a dummy for whether the firm is publicly listed, a dummy for whether the CEO is on the same site as the plant ("CEO onsite"), the fraction of managers native of the country of plant location, and "Noise controls" (these include 44 interviewer dummies, 6 dummies to control for the day of the week the interview took place, an interview reliability score, the manager's seniority and tenure, and the duration of the interview.
-Regressions weighted by the share of World Values Survey respondents in the r
+"Other controls" include a dummy for whether the firm is publicly listed, a dummy for whether the CEO is on the same site as the plant ("CEO onsite"), the fraction of managers native of the country of plant location, and "Noise controls" (these include 44 interview.
+Regressions weighted by the share of World Values Survey respondents in the region in the euclidy score, the manager's seniority and tenure, and the duration of the interview.
+Regressions weighted by the share of World Values Survey respondents in the region in the country, with the weight set to one if the plant belongs to a foreign multinational. #Coefficient and standard